eriko13/wdd131/README.md

 The website requires two images that need to be added to the `images` directory:

-1. `rubia-portrait.jpg` - A portrait image of Rubia Francesco
+1. `erik-portrait.webp` - A portrait image of Erik German
-2. `madagascar-flag.jpg` - An image of the Madagascar flag
+2. `mexico-flag.webp` - An image of the Mexico flag

 You can create these images yourself or download appropriate images from free stock photo websites like Unsplash, Pexels, or Pixabay.
 Make sure to optimize the images for web use (reduce file size while maintaining quality).